JacobRR123/NetRecLauncher/README.md

 # RecBoxLauncher
-This is all the data need for RecBox to download server updates.
+This is all the data needed for RecBox to download server updates.